This article is for:

 If at any point you run into problems while walking through this guide, or think there is an issue, please contact email@example.com.

-First, review Domain Name Whitelisting.
-This contains a table of domains and emails to whitelist to ensure that Workiva and its services are not being blocked.
+First, review which domains you allow on your network.
+This contains a table of domains and emails to allow to ensure that Workiva and its services are not being blocked.

-For whitelisting domain details, see Whitelist Hosts and Emails.
+For whitelisting domain details, see Allow hosts and emails.

 Bypassing SSL Inspection for Workiva can enhance performance and the overall user experience.